trbKnl/portserver/README.md

 # Portserver

-In this repository you will find a backend for [port](https://github.com/eyra/port).
+In this repository you will find a backend for [`port`](https://github.com/eyra/port).
-The main purpose of this repository is to provide the user with a basic backend that could be used to to deploy port.
+The main purpose of this repository is to provide the user with a basic backend that could be used to to deploy `port`.

 This backend handles:

-1. The serving of a `port` app (created by forking [port](https://github.com/eyra/port)), and tailoring to your own needs)
+1. The serving of a `port` app (created by forking [`port`](https://github.com/eyra/port)), and tailoring to your own needs)
 2. Handles the storing of the data

 ## Features

-This backend provides:
+The `portserver` backend provides:

+1. *A means to store donated data locally when developing*

-1. Donated data gets stored data locally when run in development mode.
+Donated data gets stored data locally when `portserver` is run in development mode.
 This allows for immediate inspection (your own) donated data so you can perform very small local data donation yourself.

+2. *A means to store data encrypted in a postgresql database*

-2. Donated data gets store encrypted (at rest) in a database.
+Donated data will also get store encrypted (at rest) in a database (in development and in production mode).
 This is a generic solution that can be implemented anywhere: on-premise and in the cloud.
 A single admin account is created that is allowed to log in onto the server and can export all donated data.

+## Installation

+In order to build and/or run `portserver` (a Phoenix application), you will need a few dependencies installed:

+    * the Erlang VM and the Elixir programming language.
+To install Elixir and Erlang, follow these [instruction](https://elixir-lang.org/install.html).
+They will be different depending on your operating system.
+You will also need the Elixir package manager (`hex`) as well.
+To install `hex` run `mix local.hex`.
+    * a PostgreSQL database.
+See for example [windows instructions](https://www.postgresql.org/download/windows/), [arch linux](https://wiki.archlinux.org/title/PostgreSQL) or [Mac OS X](https://wiki.postgresql.org/wiki/Homebrew).
+A postgresql user needs to be configured with username: postgresl and password: postgres.

+Make sure to install anything necessary for your system.
+Having dependencies installed in advance can prevent frustrating problems later on.

 To start your Phoenix server: